 Havana Club & Puerto Rico

-Bacardi, another famous Cuban Rum brand with an equally long history as Havana, was also attacked and the family members cast out of Cuba in 1960, their facilities nationalized without compensation.
+Bacardi, another famous Cuban Rum brand with an equally long history as Havana Club, was also attacked, and the family members were cast out of Cuba in 1960, their facilities nationalized without compensation.

-The Bacardi family, however, had wisely already established production plants outside of Cuba in the years prior to the revolution.
+The Bacardi family, however, had wisely already established production plants outside of Cuba in the years before the revolution.
 They had moved their trademarks, assets, and formulas to the Bahamas and had built distilleries in Puerto Rico and Mexico.
 So, the company was able to survive.

 Decades later, in 1994, Bacardi managed to obtain the original recipe of Cuban Havana Club from the Arechabala family and started to produce Rum with the label Havana Club again.
 But not for long because the Cuban government had its own plans with the Rum.